Storage Engine

 When data is updated:

-- New row versions are created with updated values
+- A new version is created with updated values

 - Indexes are updated to reflect the changes